Yudit HOWTO

 Start xcin (gb2312 mode): export LC_ALL=zh_CN.GB2312; xcin

-Please not that kinput2 may have a config file in your home
+Please not that kinput2 may have a configuration file in your home

 directory: called '.canna'.
 In that I recommend you comment this: